How to Optimize WordPress images with the EWWW Image Optimizer plugin

-Optimizing your images on your website is something that most users overlook.
-It can dramatically affect the speed at which your website loads as well as improve resource usage.
+Optimizing your images on your website can help with improving your website performance.
+At best it helps the speed at which your website loads as well the server resource usage.
 This article describes how to use the EWWW Image Optimizer plugin.
 It can automatically optimize your images without sacrificing the quality of the image.

 Installing the EWWW Image Optimizer plugin

 In the menu at left hover over Plugins, and click on Add New.
 You will then be taken to the plugin installation page.

 On the plugin installation page, you will see a search box.
 In this search box, enter EWWW Image Optimizer and click on Search Plugins.
 Once you have submitted your search, you will be presented with a list of plugins that match your search query.

 Within your search results page, the top result will be EWWW Image Optimizer which is the plugin that we are looking for.
 To install it, click on Install Now.
 WordPress will then handle the download and installation of the EWWW Image Optimizer plugin.
 Once complete, be sure to click the Activate Plugin link to ensure that it is active on your site.

 Recommended settings for the EWWW Image Optimizer plugin

 Now that you have installed the EWWW Image Optimizer plugin, it's time to set it up.